skellis46/slipbox/listening and curiosity.md

 _questions & thoughts:_

 - there's a link here with scanning and listening to the body, and the kinds of curiosity that we develop as we are doing that work.
 And of course with authentic movement
+- I wonder also about biases and what kinds of biases are soaked into our skin and bones.
+How might we not evoke the [[myside bias]] when scanning or listening to the body?

 ---